 Foundations on the Hill (FOTH) is a two-day event for foundation executives and staff, board members and philanthropic leaders to meet with their federal lawmakers in Washington.
-Hosted by the Forum of Regional Associations of Grantmakers, the gathering brings foundation leaders to DC for meetings with Congress about key issues of importance to foundations and philanthropy.
-Annually, the Council brings a delegation of CNJG members to meet with representatives of New Jersey's Congressional offices.
+Hosted by the United Philanthropy Forum, the gathering brings foundation leaders to DC for meetings with Congress about key issues of importance to foundations and philanthropy.
+Annually, CNJG brings a delegation of members to meet with representatives of New Jersey's Congressional offices.

 The overall purpose of Foundations on the Hill is to: